AdobeDocs/marketo.es-ES/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a42.png)

-   ¡Fantástico!
+   ¡Increíble!
 Ahora ha personalizado la vista de palabra clave.

    ![](assets/image2014-9-18-13-3a37-3a46.png)